-Financial troubles are not uncommon, and we have all faced the hardships that come with being in debt.
-However, this blog post is about things you might not know about debt.
+That being said, in this blog post you might find more information on things that you might not know about debt.
 From what it does to your credit score to the ways it can harm relationships, this article will explore some of the worst effects of debt that nobody ever talks about.

 1) Physical and Mental Stress